Oxygen and antivirals: How doctors are fighting Omicron

 Walker said people who needed oxygen also usually needed medications such as steroid tablets or IV medication.

-"In the critical stage, oxygen is not enough to keep your oxygen saturations in the expected range and it is at this stage that we may need to consider intubation or intensive care."
+"In the critical stage, oxygen is not enough to keep your oxygen saturation in the expected range and it is at this stage that we may need to consider intubation or intensive care."

-A Ministry of Health spokesperson said the average hospital stay for a Covid-19 patient was between two and three days.
+A Ministry of Health spokesperson said the average hospital stay for a Covid-19 patient was two to three days.

 "It is important to note that not all Covid-19 patients require oxygen and there are clinical pathways for treating patients who do not require oxygen," the spokesperson said.